MaciejOstrowskiIT/React_banking_app/README.md

 Banking app created during CODE:ME course using MERN stack (Mongodb, Express.js, React.js, Node.js)

-TODO list:

--   CSS with responsive design
--   NEW layout (just for a good view to user)
--   Server Cookies - to authorise users more safely
--   Transaction history (almost done)
--   Last login (almost done)
--   ... and few more ;)

 The main tech stack is called "MERN".
 This stands for Mongo, Express, React, Node.
 There's a middleware written in express.js - a simple REST API.
 I am using it to authorize